Curator's Corner

 Pictorialism ("art photography") did not become popular in the United States until the 1890s.
 Photographers who worked in the Pictorialist style believed that their photographs came the closest to the aesthetic ideals of painting, this at a time when photographers struggled to get the medium accepted as “fine art”.
 These aims were achieved through the choice of romantic, sentimental, or allegorical subject matter; careful staging; careful and often dramatic lighting; and generally soft focus.
 Steichen, who began his career as painter, was an archetypal Pictorialist photographer from around 1895 to 1914.

-Steichen arrived with his family in the US at the age of 3.
+Steichen arrived with his family in the United States at the age of 3.
 At 16 he had bought a camera, producing soft-focus, self-consciously artistic work.
 At 19 his photographs were accepted into the Second Philadelphia Salon of Pictorial Photography.
 All that time he was an aspiring painter, as well, and resolved to go to Paris to study it.
 On his way there he met Alfred Stieglitz (1864–1946), the greatest American photographer at the time and advocate of artistic photographer.

 Steichen helped Stieglitz found the Photo-Secession group dedicated to that style, and its dependent gallery "291."
 While studying painting in Paris, he decided to abandon it entirely for photography.
 Exposure to the Tonalist paintings of James Abbott McNeill Whistler (1834–1903, United States) and the French Impressionists while in Paris confirmed his Pictorialist style.